GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 The value `repeat-x` repeats an image only horizontally; this is equivalent to `repeat no-repeat`.

-The following demo demonstrates these capabilities of the `background-repeat` property
+The following demo demonstrates these capabilities of the `background-repeat` property:

 {% Codepen {
   user: 'web-dot-dev',